marbug/courses-udemy-docker/image-storage-and-distribution/docker-hub/README.md

 * On the top right click **Create**
 * Then **Create automated build**

-and then link your GitHub or BitBucket accounts.
+and then link your GitHub or BitBucket account.

 ## Useful links ##